bloominstituteoftechnology/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+The function return inside personalDice; the curly brackets within the function's brackets make it a closure.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+The console will always show "Dan rolled a" and the number changes based on the random generator.

 c.
 What is the lexical scope of `newRoll`?

+name

 ### Task 3 - Stretch Goals